swaptacular/swpt_ca_scripts/README.md

 generate-masterkey*  nodeinfo/            register-peer*  sign-servercert*
 ```

+* `root-ca.conf.template` contain configuration for the OpenSSL library.
+  This file is used only during the initial creation of the root-CA
+  database.
 * `root-ca.crt` contains the self-signed certificate for your root-CA.
 * `certs/` will contain the certificates that have been signed by your
   root-CA.